TheJacksonLaboratory/SAMPLER/README.md

 # Downloading SAMPLER reprsenations:
 Use the following links to download SAMPLER representations of:

--FFPE TCGA BRCA WSIs: https://zenodo.org/records/10359808

--FFPE TCGA lung WSIs (LUAD and LUSC):

--FFPE TCGA RCC WSIs (KIRC,KIRP, and KICH):

--Frozen TCGA BRCA WSIs:

--Frozen TCGA lung WSIs (LUAD and LUSC):

--Frozen TCGA RCC WSIs (KIRC,KIRP, and KICH):

--Frzoen CPTAC BRCA WSIs:
+-FFPE TCGA BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10359808 -Frozen TCGA BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360086 -FFPE and Frozen TCGA-LUAD WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360102 -FFPE and Frozen TCGA-LUSC WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360117 -FFPE and Frozen TCGA-KIRC WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360119 -FFPE and Frozen TCGA-KIRP WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360125 -FFPE and Frozen TCGA-KICH WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360131

+-FFPE TCGA-lung (LUAD and LUSC) WSIs using the single-scale tile-level features provided in [1]: https://zenodo.org/records/10360135

+-CPTAC BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360143

 -Frozen CPTAC lung WSIs (LUAD and LSCC):